CHITTESH-S/RISC-V_SoC_TapeOut_VSD/README.md

 **🎯 Objective:** Learn the complete SoC design flow and achieve a tapeout-ready design.

-**Why:**
+**❓ Why:**

-- Gain hands-on experience with RTL, synthesis, physical design, and verification.
+🔧 Gain hands-on experience with RTL, synthesis, physical design, and verification.

-- Contribute to India’s semiconductor ecosystem.
+🇮🇳 Contribute to India’s semiconductor ecosystem.

-- Document all stages for reproducibility and learning.
+📚 Create reproducible documentation for learning and collaboration.

-**Environment:** Ubuntu 22.04 + Open-source EDA toolchain.
+**🖥️ Environment:** Ubuntu 22.04 + open-source EDA toolchain

 ---